epleterte/mqttgraph/README.md

 Usage
 -----

 Python3 is required.
-Set up the config file, then run _main.py_
+Set up the config file, then run _mqttgraph_

-    ./main.py
+    ./mqttgraph

 Next, find a way to run this permanently (though screen always works...)